 I work on issues related to technological change and innovation.
-Most recent research projects study the emergence and spatial concentration of new technologies using historical data on patent activity, the identification of the challenges and opportunities for technological development in developing economies, and the effect of disruptive technologies the economy.
+Most recent research projects study the emergence and spatial concentration of complex technologies using historical data on patent activity and the distributional impact of the emergence and diffusion of disruptive technologies.

 (with Pierre-Alexandre Balland, Cristian Jara-Figueroa, Mathieu Steijn, David Rigby, and César A. Hidalgo)